What to Do When You Can't Sleep at 3AM (A Calm, Practical Guide)

 You’ve likely done the mental math: "If I fall asleep right now, I can still get three and a half hours.
 If I don't fall asleep in twenty minutes, tomorrow is going to be ruined."

-That specific thought—the dread of the next day combined with the desperate counting of hours—is precisely what is keeping you awake.
-You are not just dealing with sleeplessness; you are dealing with sleep anxiety.
+That specific thought, the dread of the next day combined with the desperate counting of hours, is often part of what keeps you awake.
+You are not just dealing with sleeplessness; you may also be dealing with a lot of pressure around sleep itself.

 This guide is designed for exactly this moment.
 No lecture on sleep hygiene, no apps to download, and no tracking data to analyze.
-Just straight, evidence-based methods (rooted in Cognitive Behavioral Therapy for Insomnia, or CBT-I) that you can use right now to break the cycle.
+Just a few evidence-informed methods you can use right now to reduce pressure and settle down.

 The Science of 3AM Waking